seek-oss/skuba/README.md

   a message queue is employed between the source topic and the Lambda function, and unprocessed events are sent to a dead-letter queue for manual triage.

+- `private-npm-package`

+  Set up a new private npm module published using a semantic release pipeline.
+  At the moment this only supports the `@seek` private npm org.

 - `github →` (experimental)

   BYO starter repo!